ishika-tailor/Hacker-Rank/README.md

 # Hacker-Rank
-# 30 days of code
+# 30 days of code challenge